top of page

 image.png

-We looked at the Empathic Design Process (Sleeswijk 2009) and the Eindhoven Empathy Model (Pagán, 2020) and have found a few pitfalls in the models based on our own experiences practical experiences in the field of Social Design.
+We looked at the Empathic Design Process (Sleeswijk 2009) and the Eindhoven Empathy Model (Pagán, 2020) and have found a few pitfalls in the models based on practical experiences specifically for the field of Social Design.
 In the e-book "Empathy for Designers" we explain the pitfalls and propose tools for designers, researchers and teams to be better equipped, to guard themselves and their research process.

 bottom of page